 Cancer awareness and prevention

-We run programmes designed to raise awareness of cancer symptoms, increase cancer prevention and to help people to make lifestyle changes that can help reduce their risk of cancer.
+We run awareness campaigns throughout the year to raise awareness of cancer symptoms and to help people make changes to reduce their risk of cancer.

 Blood Cancer Awareness Month

 Childhood Cancer Awareness Month

 Gynae Oncology Awareness Month

 Mouth Cancer Awareness Day

 We work with communities across Ireland to raise awareness about cancer and provide information, presentations, information stands and health checks and signpost people to our supports and and services for people affected by cancer.

 We do this by focusing on hard-to-reach communities where cancer rates are highest, as well as by partnering with local community organisations, workplaces and other health charities and bodies.